mnyamor/frontend-task/README.md

 ## Supported browsers
-Ensure that the elements work and display correctly in the following browsers:

 - Firefox (latest version)
 - Google Chrome (latest version)
 - Internet Explorer 11
 - Internet Explorer 8

-## Project Delivery
-Create `firstName.lastName.zip` package containing modified project structure and send it as attachment to given email address.

-## Quality Assurance

-What you need to do to get high QA score?
-Simply get **Yes** for all these questions:

-### General

-- Are all requirements met?

-### Precision

-- Is reasonable pixel precision achieved?

-### Browser check

-- Does page display and work correctly in supported browsers?

-### Valid HTML

-- Is page valid?

-### Semantic Markup

-- Are the correct tags being used?

-### Coding Standards

-- Does page follow HTML standards?
-- Does page follow CSS standards?